birbNoobstein/SnakePlayer/README.md

 ##### Notes:
 - Everytime snake reaches the apple it gets longer for 1 square
-- At the moment it uses only Manhattan distance
+- At the moment it uses only Manhattan distance with some conditions

 #### A* algorithm